Cherreads

 "We need to move," Will said.

 They marched north.
-The whole group — twelve people dragging stolen gear and terrified kids through the brush.
+The entire group of twelve dragged stolen gear and terrified kids through the brush.
 They were loud.
-They left a trail.
-They were everything you weren't supposed to be in a survival scenario.
+They left a clear trail.
+They were everything a survivor was not supposed to be.
 Will would have to figure out how to keep them alive later.

 The big man fell into step beside Will.
 They walked shoulder-to-shoulder, the silent understanding of their handshake solidifying with every mile.